GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 			- **Deployment approach**
 				- **Strategy for rolling out Password Protection - Don't just turn it on**
 				- **Audit mode**
 					- is the default initial setting, where passwords can continue to be set.
 Passwords that would be recorded in the event log.
-After you deploy the proxy servers and DC agentes in audit mode, mo
+After you deploy the proxy servers and DC agentes in audit mode, monitor the impact tha the passwords policy will have on users when the policy is enforced.
+				- **Common findings**
+					- During the audit